Write your first model - simple RBC

 Plot specific series of shocks

-Sometimes one has a specific series of shocks in mind and wants to see the corresponding model response of endogenous variables.
-This can be achieved by passing a Matrix or KeyedArray of the series of shocks to the shocks argument of the plot_irf function:
+To examine a specific series of shocks and the resulting responses of the endogenous variables, pass a Matrix or a KeyedArray (the KeyedArray type is provided by the AxisKeys package) containing the shock series to the shocks argument of the plot_irf function:

 The plot shows the two shocks hitting the economy in periods 2 and 4 and then continues the simulation for 40 more quarters.